AaronBalint/betaflight/README.md

 - When flying a flight plan the throttle controls the speed of flight plan execution.
 - The flight plan is reset to the first way-point when only GPS RESCUE mode is enabled.
 - You can pause / continue a flight plan by exiting / entering GPS RESCUE and TELEMETRY modes simultaneously.
+- All altitude settings are relative to the altitude at launch.